 Let’s get started…

-- show you when a user moves from one device to another (touch-points)
+- when a user moves from one device to another (touch-points)

 - show you where the user stopped or left and why